megancvitan/COMP206-Software-Systems/README.md

 # COMP206-Software-Systems
 This repository contains my assignments and final exam for COMP206: Introduction to Software Systems.
-Th The topics covered include: a comprehensive overview of programming in C, use of system calls and libraries, debugging and testing of code, the use of developmental tools like make, and version control systems.
+The topics covered include: a comprehensive overview of programming in C, use of system calls and libraries, debugging and testing of code, the use of developmental tools like make, and version control systems.

 ----- **ABOUT FILES** -----